-Mr. Guy Turner, Vice President Whirlpool Corporation Administrative Center 2000 US-33 North Benton Harbor, MI 49022 will fit right and work right, because they are made to the same exacting specifications used to build every new Whirlpool appliance.
+Mr. Guy Turner, Vice President Whirlpool Corporation Administrative Center 2000 US-33 North Benton Harbor, MI 49022

 If you must call or write, please provide: model number, serial number, date of purchase, and a complete description of the problem.
 This information is needed in order to better respond to your request for assistance.